Camp Beaver |

 (1852 - 1853, 1854 - 1862), New Harmony

 A Mormon settlers' fort on Ash Creek that was abandoned shortly after being built.
 It was re-established two years later a few miles further upstream, but a rainstorm flooded out the town in January 1862 and compromised the adobe walls and houses.
-The settlers then established the new fortified town at the head of Ash Creek, known as Fort New Harmony (1863 - unknown).
+The settlers then established the new fortified town at the head of Ash Creek, about four miles northwest, known as Fort New Harmony (1863 - unknown).
 The site of the old fort was transferred to the county in 2006, where excavations and restoration efforts are underway.

 Fort Pearce (Historic Site)